 I'm not taking any Japanese class now, but one of my parents is Japanese and I can speak pretty well.
 Am I eligible to apply?

 In order to be qualified, you must find a teacher who recommends you to the J.LIVE Talk, and who will mentor you once you are chosen as a finalist.
 The teacher also has to be a member of the American Association of Teachers of Japanese or its affiliates, and must evaluate your Japanese speaking proficiency based on the “ACTFL oral proficiency guidelines 2012”.
 In addition to those requirements, Japanese should not be the language with which you have greatest proficiency and/or use most often.
 Please carefully read all the eligibility requirements under the Eligibility section of the website.
 You are qualified as long as you meet those eligibility requirements.

 My high school is very small and doesn't offer any Japanese classes.
 But I study by myself and I am an active member of the Japan Club in my school.
 Can I apply?

-Can you find a Japanese teacher who can evaluate your proficiency level, is a member of the American Association of Teachers of Japanese or its affiliates and also can be your mentor once you are chosen as a finalist?
-If you have one, please carefully read all the eligibility requirements in the Eligibility section of the website.
+If you can find a Japanese teacher who can evaluate your proficiency level, is a member of the American Association of Teachers of Japanese or its affiliates, and can also be your mentor once you are chosen as a finalist, then you may be able to apply.
+Please carefully read all the eligibility requirements in the Eligibility section of the website.
 If you meet all the requirements, you are qualified to apply.

 I’m a native speaker of English.
 My Japanese teacher thinks that my Japanese proficiency is Intermediate-High.
 However, my teacher is not a member of AATJ or its affiliates.
 Can I apply?